pyslackers/sirbot-pyslackers/CONTRIBUTING.rst

 Connect to `http://localhost:4040 <http://localhost:4040>`_ to access the ngrok management interface and find your url.

+After making some modification rebuild and restart the bot container using the same ``pipenv run up`` command.

+To shutdown all started containers use the ``pipenv run down`` command.

 Code style testing
 ^^^^^^^^^^^^^^^^^^

-To run the CI tests use the `test.sh <test.sh>`_ script.
+To run the CI tests use the ``pipenv run tests`` command.
 It will build a new docker image and run tests on it.